Skip to Content

 Ultralight Sleeping Pad for Travel

-1. Inflatable sleeping pad- Simply blow it up with your mouth.
+Inflatable sleeping pads are pads that you simply blow it up with your mouth.
 These lightweight pads pack down small.
-The only drawback is the fact that they can get punctured.
+The main drawback is the fact that they can get punctured.
 Inflatable pads are also more expensive.

-2. Foam sleeping pad (CCF)- The main benefit to these pads is the fact that they don’t suffer from punctures.
+Foam sleeping pads (CCF) are popular among travelers because they are cheap and durable.
+The main benefit of these pads is the fact that they don’t suffer from punctures.
 They are simply a piece of durable solid foam.
 The main drawback is the volume of space that they take.
 A small pad takes up around 10 liters of space.
 Because of this, you’ll need to strap your foam pad to the outside of your backpack.

 To help you decide, check out my guide Inflatable vs Foam Sleeping Pad: My Pros and Cons List.